(click to enlarge)

 Colt designated the redesigned bayonet as the "New Model" M7 and assigned it part number 62316 in the Colt inventory.
 This part number appears on the bayonets commercially made for Colt.
 The U.S. Government adopted the "New Model" M7 as the Bayonet-Knife M7 in 1964.
 More than 4 million M7 bayonets were produced during its more than 30-year service life.

-This is one of the Colt "New Model" M7 bayonets.
+These appeared in 2009, advertised to be new-old-stock 1960s examples.
+However, it is unclear whether they are 1960s Colt "New Model M7" bayonets or more recent production by an, as of yet, undetermined manufacturer.
 According to Colt, 30,000 were made by the Imperial Knife Co. of Providence, Rhode Island in 1963–1964, prior to the U.S. Government issuing its first M7 bayonet contract in May 1964.
 Carl Eickhorn, in West Germany, also produced private-label M7 bayonets for Colt.

 The olive green scabbard body for the Imperial-made Colt New Model bayonet is unique.
 Unlike other M8A1 scabbards, this scabbard body has a rough crinkle-finish and no metal tip protector.